Mpinyaz/CCsvReader/README.md

 ## TODO

-- create the option to specify the delimiter
+- [x] create the option to specify the delimiter
+- [] create a tokenizer after parsing